OfficeDev/office-js-docs-pr/docs/reference/manifest/runtimes.md

 **Add-in type:** Task pane, Mail

 > [!IMPORTANT]
-> **Outlook**: The event-based activation feature is currently [in preview](../../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) and only available in Outlook on the web and Windows.
+> **Outlook**: The event-based activation feature is currently [in preview](../../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) and only available in Outlook on the web and on Windows.
 For more information, see [How to preview the event-based activation feature](../../outlook/autolaunch.md#how-to-preview-the-event-based-activation-feature).

 ## Syntax